samplemaker/freefem_matlab_octave_plot/README.md

 [c,h] = contour(X,Y,C,8);
 ```

 Note: There is a one to one replacement MEX implementation available for `fftri2grid.m` which can be considered to be approx. x33 faster.
-See `./ffmatlib/fftri2gridfast.c` for more informations.
+See `./ffmatlib/fftri2gridfast.c` and the section "Notes on Compilation" for more informations.

 ### Advanced: 2D Vector Fields